About Plane Crashes and Helicopter Accidents

 The consequences of a plane or helicopter accident can be extreme for the victim and the victim’s loved ones.
 The victim’s injuries may leave them permanently disabled or paralyzed, or they may have been killed in the crash, leaving the family to suffer from considerable emotional and mental trauma.
 The Medler Law Firm believes that the parties responsible should bear the cost of the medical bills and pain and suffering they have caused, and we work diligently to uphold the rights and interests of victims to help them pursue the justice and compensation you deserve.
 Contact our offices today if you have been injured or suffered the loss of a loved one in an aviation accident, and our team will build a comprehensive case to seek a fair settlement for you injuries and losses.

-If you have a Aviation Accident case in California or near any of the following cities & communities, we can help.
-Call us now for a FREE, no-obligation case review
+If you have been injured or your loved one killed in an aviation accident anywhere in California or near any of these cities & communities, call us right now for a no-obligation case review.
+You may be entitled to negligence-based compensation.